 Just 5km west of Katherine township and nestled within 44 acres of parkland is the Katherine Holiday Park which has all you need for a short or long stay.
 Featuring a pool, spa and kiosk, the park is surrounded by national parks and bushwalking trails.

 Around 40 minutes drive from Katherine is the Leliyn/Edith Falls Campground, also situated within Nitmiluk National Park.
 Owned by the local Jawoyn Aboriginal people, the park is a true slice of camping in the Northern Territory.

-Located 100km south of Katherine is Bitter Springs Caravans and Camping, 500 metres from the town of Mataranka and the Bitter Springs thermal pools – a free outdoor spa which is warm year-round.
+Located 100km south of Katherine is Bitter Springs Caravans and Camping, 500m from the town of Mataranka and the Bitter Springs thermal pools – a free outdoor spa which is warm year-round.

 If hot springs are your thing, then Tjuwaliyn (Douglas) Hot Springs Park Campground is another compulsory visit.
 Tjuwaliyn is a true oasis, with the hot springs attracting a number of local animals, including bandicoots, quolls and flying foxes.

 Most visitors to Katherine choose to stay at least a few nights – after all, there’s far too much to see and do in the town and surrounding National Parks to fit into just one day.
 Check out some more accommodation options in Katherine.